Whiteknight/Rosella/libraries/container.md

 `Rosella.Container.Option.Attribute` initializers are used to set an attribute value on the new instance.

+    c.register(class MyType,
+        new Rosella.Container.Option.Attribute("my_attr", "value")
+    );

+This example sets the value of the attribute `"my_attr"` on the new instance to the string literal `"value"`.
+This is the same, but more verbose:

+    c.register(class MyType,
+        new Rosella.Container.Option.Attribute("my_attr",
+            new Rosella.Container.Argument.Instance("value")
+        )
+    );

+Notice that you can also use a Resolver Argument as well.

 ### Container.Option.Initializer

 `Rosella.Container.Option.Initializer` objects are used to execute an initialization callback function on the new instance to perform arbitrary work.

+    c.register(class MyType,
+        new Rosella.Container.Option.Initializer(
+            function(o) {
+                o.foo();
+                o.bar = "value";
+                my_program.alert_created(o);
+            }
+        )
+    );

+This example calls a callback initializer function on the new object when it has been created.
+This performs some work on the new object and even calls another method somewhere else to alert that the object has been created.

 ### Container.Option.Method

 `Rosella.Container.Option.Method` initializers are used to call a method on the new instance.

+    c.register(class MyType,
+        new Rosella.Container.Option.Method("my_method",
+            new Rosella.Container.Argument.Instance("foo"),
+            new Rosella.Container.Argument.Resolver(class MyValueClass)
+        )
+    );

 ### Container.Option.Property

 `Rosella.Container.Option.Property` initializers are used to set a property value on the new instance.

+    c.register(class MyType,
+        new Rosella.Container.Option.Propery("my_prop", "value")
+    );

 ### Container.Resolver